sofiaorfa/m6A_Fig1_metagene/README.md

   STEP 2: Created annotation BED files using the annotation.sh script.
 This script parses the GENCODE GTF file and generates BED    files for 5′ splice sites, 3′ splice sites, start codons, stop codons

   STEP 3: Convert all bigWigs to bedGraph.
-This step happend because bedgraph provides genomic intervals and signal values useful           for peak detection.
+This step is necessary because bigWig files are optimized for visualization, whereas because bedgraph provides genomic intervals and signal values useful for peak detection.

     mkdir results
     cd results